zDEFz/ws-swaybg-mpvpaper/README.md

 ### Usage

-You absolutely need to give it wallpapers the exact size of your resolution, otherwise the wallpaper won't be filling your deskltop
+- You absolutely need to give it wallpapers the exact size of your resolution, otherwise the wallpaper won't be filling your deskltop
+- You need to know what workspace belongs to what screen.
+- This script assumes you got two displays